melissa-rodriguez5/melissa-rodriguez5.github.io/index.md

 # Computer Science Capstone

+## Professional Self-Assessment

+### My Journey
+Completing coursework throughout the program and the capstone helping me hone one of the biggest strengths I have, my problem-solving skills.
+I came into the program with no background in computer science and my technology skills were at a bare minimum, so everything programming-related I learned during these three-and-a-half years was introduced as a foreign concept to me.
+By applying my problem-solving abilities, I used my greatest asset to develop new skills and strengths.<br/>
+I used my problem-solving skills to practice collaborating in a team environment in a course in which the overarching assignment was an app that everyone in the class was working on.
+For this to be possible, we all had to learn to use Git and Bitbucket so that we could add our contributions to the project without compromising anyone else’s.
+My problem-solving skills came in handy when it came time to merge my branch to master because several times I was faced with merge conflicts and I had to carefully look through my branch and master to make sure that I resolved the conflicts and added my changes without deleting a classmate’s work.
+This is useful in the computer science field because most (if not all) careers will require working in a team on one project and being able to use version control to make teamwork manageable is a necessary skill.<br/>
+My problem-solving abilities were useful when building the skill to communicate to stakeholders during a secure coding course in which I wrote a security report explaining to an organizations why my cyber security recommendations were optimal for their business.
+With the help of the provided course materials, I learned about the best security practices and used that knowledge to develop my ideas of which practices were most suitable for a software development company.
+To support these ideas, I did a lot of research to find resources that added credibility to the recommendations I made in the final security report.
+This is useful for a career in the computer science field because understanding the client is crucial to being able to deliver what they asked for.
+A development team can deliver a well-done program, but it will not mean much if that program does not do what the client needs it to do.<br/>
+That same project was also helpful for developing my skills in security.
+To understand how to best make software development secure, I had to do research on many varieties of security threats, ranging from online cyber threats to external physical threats.
+This is useful for a career in the computer science field because security is one of the most important aspects of programming.
+A program can be have excellent functionality, but that functionality will be no good if it is vulnerable to data breaches.
+Knowing how to problem-solve any task is what helped get me through working with data structures and algorithms.
+For one course, I had to build a full-stack app with CRUD capabilities using Python, MongoDB, and Dash.
+When it came to CRUD, I had to know how to apply various data structures and algorithms to achieve the required functionality.
+Relying on the experience from previous courses and knowing what types of resources to search for, I was able to both create complete CRUD functionality that worked with data from a database.
+This is helpful in the computer science field because we have to be prepared for the unknown.
+The world of computer science covers a large amount of topics and it is very likely that at some point in our career we will be expected to work with technologies we have little to knowledge about.<br/>
+The full-stack Python app also helped build my skills with software engineering and databases.
+This app was only the second time I worked with a database, and the first time I had to have it work in conjunction with a working program.
+Being able to find great resources was an additional skill I was glad I developed because it made the process of figuring out how to connect a frontend and backend less stressful.
+Practice with databases in full-stack apps is important to a career in computer science because data manipulation is a going to be found in many aspects of the field.
+One of the main functions of programming is to take some sort of information and manipulate so that it achieves a particular goal.

+### The Artifact
+For the capstone, I decided to work on only one artifact.
+This one artifact (a basic authentication system), felt like the best candidate to represent my growth in the computer science program because it was one of the first programming projects I ever completed.
+Because of this, it is very rough and does not have a lot of the skill I worked to build in the courses I took after the one in which I worked on this project.
+The artifact I have chosen shows where I started and the enhancements I have worked on during the capstone perfectly captured how much I have grown, particularly when it comes to my skills in software engineering, data structures/algorithms, and databases.

 ## Code Review
 The following is a link to a video with an informal code review covering the artifact I have chosen to make enhancements on for all three categories: [Artifact Code Review](https://youtu.be/KvFRfy7cGxg)